API and clients

 API endpoints fall into one of three access levels, from least restricted to most restricted:

-• untrusted: these are allowed from any user, even unauthenticated users using the HTTP-over-TCP listener.
-The only untrusted endpoints are /v1/system-info and /v1/health.
+• Open-access - Allowed from any user, even unauthenticated users using the HTTP-over-TCP listener.

-• admin: these are only allowed from admin users.
-They are usually write or modify operations that use the HTTP POST method, such as adding a layer or starting a service.
+• Admin-access - Only allowed from admin users.
+For example, adding a layer or starting a service.

 Pebble authenticates clients that connect to the socket API using peer credentials (SO_PEERCRED) to determine the user ID (UID) of the connecting process.
 If this UID is 0 (root) or the UID of the Pebble daemon, the user’s access level is admin, otherwise the access level is read.